chr15m/roguelike-browser-boilerplate/README.md

  * [reddit.com/r/roguelikedev](https://reddit.com/r/roguelikedev) (please read the rules before posting).
  * The #advertise-releases channel on the Roguelikes Discord channel.
  * On Twitter, tagging your game with #roguelike, #gamedev, and #indiedev.
- * If you have an email list this is one of the best ways to get the word out.
+ * If you have an email list of people interested in your games already, then this is one of the best ways to get the word out.

 ## More documentation